Reports: Ex-cricketer MacGill allegedly kidnapped, released - WHIZ News

 SYDNEY (AP) — Former test cricketer Stuart MacGill was allegedly kidnapped from his home in Sydney last month before being released an hour later, Australian media reported Wednesday.

-Media reported that MacGill was confronted by a man at his home in Sydney’s north before two other men arrived and helped force him into a car.
+Media reported that MacGill was confronted by a man on a street in Sydney’s north before two other men arrived and helped force him into a car.

-MacGill was then reportedly driven to a suburb in Sydney’s southwest and threatened with violence before being driven again to another suburb and released.
+MacGill was then reportedly driven to a suburb in Sydney’s southwest and allegedly assaulted before being driven again to another suburb and released.

-The Australian Associated Press said the incident was reported to the authorities on April 20 and that four men were arrested Wednesday in early morning raids by police on homes in Sydney’s south and southeast.
+In a news release, New South Wales state police said an incident was reported to them on April 20.

+The police statement said detectives from the robbery and serious crime subsequently commenced an investigation and four men – aged 27, 29, 42 and 46 – were arrested at 6 a.m. local time on Wednesday.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports